 The first step to working safely with your radial arm saw is to wear appropriate clothing.
-Loose-fitting clothes can become caught in your tools or work, a very dangerous situation.
+Loose-fitting clothes can become caught in your tools or work, which is a very dangerous situation.

 Pre-Cut Safety Check